Mirris/Miroslav-Hons---Monte-Carlo-in-GRC/readme.md

 ### Prerequisites

-Following python modules (if not already part of host modules) have to installed to successfully run the code:
+Following python modules (if not already part of host modules) have to be installed to successfully run the code:

 ```
 random